WeatherTropical Weather

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-Outer rain bands from Erin are already bringing heavy rain and gusty winds to the northern Leeward Islands, with more impacts expected for the Virgin Islands and Puerto Rico later today into Sunday.
+Outer rain bands from Erin has already brought heavy rain and gusty winds to the northern Leeward Islands, with more impacts expected for the Virgin Islands and Puerto Rico through Sunday.

 WHERE IS ERIN HEADED?

-Erin is moving quickly to the west-northwest at about 20 mph.
+The powerful hurricane is passing noth-northeast of San Juan, Puerto Rico, Erin and is moving to the west-northwest around 14 mph.
 The storm’s center is expected to stay north of the eastern Caribbean islands through Sunday.
 By early next week, Erin should begin turning northward, keeping the core of the storm to the east of the Bahamas and the U.S. East Coast.